david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

-- Add a player hall of fame
 - Allow CPU teams to win championship
 - Show a championship count for each team
 - News headlines:
   - Trades
   - Championships
+  - Hall of fame inductions

 ## Future Features (ordered by priority)